-Composer/Lyricist Jerry Herman turned 85 this weekend, and Tams-Witmark wishes him a very happy birthday.
+Composer/Lyricist Jerry Herman turns 86 today, and Tams-Witmark wishes him a very happy birthday.
 To celebrate, here are:

 20 Fun Facts About Jerry Herman

 1. Jerry Herman is a recipient of the Kennedy Center Honors and a Tony Award for Lifetime Achievement in the Theatre.
 He has been nominated for the Tony Award five times, and won twice, for HELLO, DOLLY! and LA CAGE AUX FOLLES.

 2. Jerry Herman is arguably the most successful composer/lyricist of the 20th Century.
 His musicals include the blockbusters HELLO, DOLLY! and MAME, as well as MILK & HONEY, DEAR WORLD, MACK & MABEL, THE GRAND TOUR, and LA CAGE AUX FOLLES.3.
 Though Mr. Herman is known as one of the greatest piano players in the theater, he technically does not read music.
 He can write out a melody line with chords (a “lead sheet”) but never transcribes his piano accompaniment.4.
 When Jerry was growing up, his parents ran Stissing Lake Camp in Pine Plains, New York.
 Jerry spent every summer there, from age 6 to 23, and ran the camp’s theatre program for most of those years.

 5. When Jerry was auditioning singers in 1959 for his off-Broadway revue entitled PARADE, Charles Nelson Reilly auditioned in Herman’s tiny apartment.
 Instead of a dining table, Jerry had a fold-out board supported by a single leg.
 Charles accidentally kicked the leg out, sending Jerry’s china tea service (for eight!) crashing to the floor.
 Reilly later wondered, “What does someone in such a small room need with service for eight?”